Talent Programme for Students

 - what themes at DIGNITY you would be interested in working with and how your skills can be put to use within that theme;

-- and whether you apply for an internship or a thesis-writing workplace.
+- and whether you apply for a master’s thesis collaboration or internship

 - Curriculum Vitae